DarioAle/toke-analyzer-be/README.md

 # toke-analyzer-be
 First exam on cloud computing.
-This backend consumes the toke analyzer API provided by IBM
+This backend consumes the tone analyzer API provided by IBM